 From dawn till dusk, Bondi’s promenade is busy with scooters, prams and people out walking, many doing the spectacular Bondi to Bronte clifftop route, an easy walk even with kids in tow.
 Remember to take swimmers as kids love the Bronte baths.
 Bondi has a fully fenced children’s playground with plenty of shade, water views and sand to play in.

-Winter in Vibrant Darwin
+Autumn in Vibrant Darwin

-Darwin is a small, happening city with great food, perfect winter weather and enough crocodile experiences to keep kids enthralled for days.
+Darwin is a small, happening city with great food, perfect weather and enough crocodile experiences to keep kids enthralled for days.
 Imagine the excitement as they hold a baby crocodile, something which can be done at either Crocodylus Park or Crocosaurus Cove.
 Don’t try picking one up in the wild!
 Plan to be at Crocodylus Park when the crocs are being fed.

 Kids love splashing around in the Wave Lagoon at the Waterfront Precinct.
 Older kids can ride the swell on boogie boards and tubes, and there are shallow areas for toddlers.
 There’s also a free, patrolled, saltwater Recreation Lagoon with sandy beach.